 Peter Giles has made numerous recordings as a singer and speaker.
 His work with the male-voice trio Canterbury Clerkes spans 25 years, and includes performances throughout the UK and mainland Europe, broadcasts on TV and radio, and six CDs.

-Since 2000 he has directed and performed with the mixed-voice quintet Quodlibet, with whom he has made three CDs to date.
+Since 2000 he has directed and performed with the mixed-voice quintet Quodlibet, with whom he has so far made three CDs.

 Get in touch here for information on any of Peter Giles’ recordings.
 And for some examples of Peter Giles speaking and singing, listen to these brief excerpts from recordings of pieces by Dowland, Morley, Purcell and the poet Wilfred Wilson Gibson: